OlasEnterprise/OlasEnterprise/README.md

 - I am currently boosting my knowledge on react.js and next.js
 - <h2>My Works</h2>
 - <h3>Custom website</h3>
-Developed a responsive website that showcases the company’s area of expertise such as solar installations, sales of accessories and other line of businesses it does.
+<p>Developed a responsive website that showcases the company’s area of expertise
+such as solar installations, sales of accessories and other line of businesses it does.
 Prospective buyers can also view free quotes inline with their eneeyy demands.
-It also allows for users and prospective buyers to show their interests by filling out the contact form or place-your-order form.
+It also allows for users and prospective buyers to show their interests by filling out the contact form or place-your-order form.</p>
 <img src="https://github.com/user-attachments/assets/5bf9a8bf-0336-4045-9e9c-f4c51ed50bc4" >
 <h3>Blog Sites</h3>
-The blog website gives room for comments and contributions and for publication by the admin before being made public.
+<p></p>The blog website gives room for comments and contributions and for publication by the admin before being made public.</p>
 <img src="https://github.com/user-attachments/assets/864d74c6-2bde-4573-9da7-3500f24e56b6">
 <img src="https://github.com/user-attachments/assets/21d5ef9e-7e5c-4be9-b972-523b2aecc541">
 <h3>Quotes website</h3>
-This website allows for people to viev free solsr quotes and place interests by filling the request order form to show interest in purchases.
+<p></p>This website allows for people to viev free solsr quotes and place interests by filling the request order form to show interest in purchases.</p>
 <img src="https://github.com/user-attachments/assets/090b303a-05ed-4031-8a2e-f3e6f617d624">